dododogame/dododo-wiki/Beatmap-file-specifications.md

 Note that here the strings are 7-character lower-case hexadecimal notation of colors.
 To get the RGB values (in $[0, 1]$), you can use the methods `red()`, `green()`, `blue()`.
 For example, `'#4c8cff'.red()` returns approximately `0.298`, which is `0x4c / 0xff`.

+The preferences items related to [game modifiers](Game-modifiers) and visuals are not recommended to be used because they will be different from the actual in-game settings when the user is replaying something.

 ## How to write a note